-Three months before the scheduled trial, a New York law firm was to represent a guarantor being sued for $8 million.
+Three months before the trial, a New York law firm represented a guarantor being sued for $8 million.
 The case was linked to the largest mixed-use real estate development project in the world.
 The lawyer who hired us said that “the case was an unmitigated disaster and that they needed us to mitigate it.”
-A similar case had already been lost by another firm, but a procedural technicality permitted the second case to proceed as if it were the first.
-We offered $3.5 million to settle, but because of our predecessor firm’s prior loss, our offer was refused.
-We went to trial arguing that the bank was guilty of bad faith for refusing to approve leases and improperly declaring a default.
-The bank offered evidence of more than $1 million in attorney fees incurred.
-After cross-examination, however, this evidence was stricken by the judge.
-The jury then found that our client was not liable to pay anything.
-Compare Chemical Bank v.
-Paul, 244 Ill.
-App.
-2d 772, 614 N.E.2d 436 (1st Dist.
-1993), with Chemical Bank v.
-American National Bank, 180 Ill.
-App.
-3d 219, 535 N.E.2d 940 (1st Dist.
-1989).
+Another firm had already lost a similar case, but a procedural technicality permitted the second case to proceed as if it were the first.